Is an MBA worth it? 5 things to consider

 2. The increased earning potential and cost of tuition

 When evaluating the value of an MBA, it’s natural to think about the money.
 You’ll want to examine whether the cost of an MBA is something you’re comfortable taking on financially.
 You’ll also want to take other factors into consideration, such as the increased earning potential you’ll experience after graduating.

-The average cost of a two-year MBA program ranges from $50,000 to $80,000.
-Keep in mind that tuition can run higher or lower based on the institution.
+The average cost of a two-year MBA program exceeds $60,000, but it's important to keep in mind that tuition can run higher or lower based on the institution.
 For example, MBAs at many private business schools can cost more than $100,000.
 Meanwhile, the tuition cost of Brandman University’s MBA program ranges from about $23,000 to $33,000, depending on the student and their previous credits.
-As for timing, a standard MBA program runs two years, but program length will vary based on the school or existing credits you may have.
+As for timing, a standard MBA program runs two years, but program length will vary based on the school or credit requirements.

 Be sure to research your options for funding your MBA as well.
 Employers may offer a continued education incentive that you may be able to take advantage of.
 “Sometimes employers pay a portion of, or all, higher education expenses as part of their employee benefit packages,” explains Bill Hughes, Talent Director of Patina Solutions.

 Walmart, for example, has rolled out a college education benefit program that allows its employees to earn an online degree from one of six nonprofit institutions—including Brandman University—for just $1 per day.
 Employers like Disney and Discover boast similar offerings.

 3. Your desire to break into a new field

 If you’re seeking to change careers or break into a new field, an MBA can help you acquire the knowledge and skills needed for a fresh start.

 “For me, getting an MBA was definitely worth it,” says Paige Arnof-Fenn, MBA and founder of Mavens & Moguls.
 “I went into finance right after college and realized I wanted to switch career tracks.
 Going back to school allowed me to rebrand myself, try a new area as a summer intern in marketing, gain new skills and build my confidence.”